top of page

 A home is only an investment if it can produce cash flow.
 At least, that's how I see it.
 I explain why in our previous post, Is a Home an Investment?
 Using financial markets and housing market averages, you can see that returns in the financial markets are roughly 10 times greater than a home.

 We look back at our time in the duplex with fondness.
-We had financial security, a safe home, and the joys that come with a first child.
-Perhaps the belief that our choice was a sacrifice made sense when we were making the choice but not when we were living the choice.
+We had financial security, a safe home, and the joys of a first child.
+The belief that our choice was a sacrifice made sense when we were making it, but not when we were living it.

 The sale of our duplex will pay for our kids' college education and much more.

-As we walk away from the rental property business, we feel confident sharing some lessons we learned in our journey and hope it can help others who face similar circumstances as we did.
+As we walk away from the rental property business, we feel confident sharing some lessons we learned along the way and hope they can help others facing similar circumstances.

 Your financial life in a spreadsheet, automatically updated daily.
 Build your budget, now.